squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 0 0 * * * /usr/local/squid/bin/squid -k rotate
 }}}
 == I want to use another tool to maintain the log files. == If you set ''logfile_rotate'' to 0, Squid simply closes and then re-opens the logs.
-This allows third-party logfile management systems, such as [http://www.weird.com/~woods/projects/newsyslog.html newsyslog] or ''logrotate'', to maintain the log files.
+This allows third-party logfile management systems, such as [[http://www.weird.com/~woods/projects/newsyslog.html|newsyslog]] or ''logrotate'', to maintain the log files.

 == Managing log files ==
 The preferred log file for analysis is the ''access.log'' file in native format.
 For long term evaluations, the log file should be obtained at regular intervals.
 Squid offers an easy to use API for rotating log files, in order that they may be moved (or removed) without disturbing the cache operations in progress.
 The procedures were described above.